What is Osteoarthritis (OA)?

 How To Manage Your Condition

 You cannot undo the damage that has been done.
-Unfortunately, osteoarthritis is degenerative and progressive.
+Unfortunately, osteoarthritis is degenerative and also progressive.

-You can however somewhat manage your condition; slow the progression rate and help to avoid and treat ‘flare-ups.’
+You can however somewhat manage your condition; slow the progression rate and also help to avoid and treat or manage ‘flare-ups.’

-- Understanding what Osteoarthritis is and knowing what activities possibly flare or irritate it for you.
+- Understanding what Osteoarthritis is and also knowing what activities possibly flare or irritate it for you.

 - Rest (during acute ‘flare-ups’ only)

-- An osteopath can advise you on exercise, posture and ways to relieve pain.
+- An osteopath or physiotherapist can advise you on exercise, posture and also ways to relieve pain.

-- They can use regular treatments to keep your joints and muscles as flexible as possible and help to manage your condition
+- They can use regular treatments to keep your joints and muscles as flexible as possible and also help you to manage your condition

 - Most people benefit from monthly treatment for OA.